What is the Safe Communities Vendor ID Program?

 This program is designed to improve the security of gated communities, condos, businesses, religious organizations, schools, etc., by screening those persons you allow on your property.
 By requiring vendors to apply for a Safe Communities Vendor ID prior to working on your property, you are taking a pro-active step to reduce the odds of crime occurring on your property.

 To receive their ID, the vendor must not have been convicted of any of the following crimes in the past five years: robbery, burglary, theft, dealing in stolen property, aggravated crimes of violence, sex offenses or being designated as a sex offender or sex predator.
 Applicants must also not have a history or ongoing lifestyle of criminal behavior, regardless of type, that would indicate future criminal behavior.

-Applicants meeting these criteria and paying the $35 application fee will be issued a Safe Communities Vendor ID Card.
-Then, instead of having to be screened at every property or business where they work, they can utilize this ID card and be accepted at all participating communities and businesses.
-Therefore, it is of great value to the vendor.
-Also, vendors can apply for the ID right on their smart phone or home computer.
+Applicants meeting these criteria will be issued a Safe Communities Vendor ID Card for a $35 application fee.
+Vendors can utilize this ID card at all participating communities, instead of having to be screened at every community where they work, therefore, it is of great value to the vendor.
+Vendors can apply for the ID on their smart phone or computer.

 All that is necessary for the triumph of evil is that good men do nothing.

 Mark C. Hall, CPP, CAM